 If you’re broke, remember gifts don’t have to be extravagant or expensive.
 How about giving away a book or CD you already own?
 Or giving the gift of your time or talents?

 Looking for inspiration to get you started on the gift-giving path?

 - If you’d like to make a donation inspired by something you love, Charity Navigator evaluates their efficiency and effectiveness to make sure your money does what you hope it will.
 Here is a list of their four-star charities.

-- Catherine was in turn inspired by Cami Walker’s book 29 Gifts: How a Month of Giving Can Change Your Life.
+- Cami Walker’s book 29 Gifts: How a Month of Giving Can Change Your Life.
 Check out 29 Gifts to read about how gift giving wasn’t just good for the recipients but transformative for Cami.

 I’m also really grateful every time I open our mailbox and find a hand-written letter, so I can combine today’s pay it forward exercise with yesterday’s plan of sending thank you letters.
 It’s a two for one!

 What do you love that you can share with someone else?
 Have you felt more gratitude when you’ve given a gift to someone else?